Laura Cardoso (cricketer)

 Laura Cardoso Vilas Boas (born 28 March 2005) is a Brazilian cricketer who plays for the women's national cricket team as a right-arm medium fast bowler and right handed batter.
 In 2021, aged 16, she became the first cricketer, male or female, to take a hat-trick for Brazil in a Twenty20 International (T20I).
+On 9 April 2026, during the 2026 Kalahari Women's Tournament in Botswana, she set a record for the best bowling figures in a T20I when she took 9/4 against Lesotho.

 Early life

 Cardoso has been involved in sport since she was very young.
 Initially, she played volleyball.
 At the age of 11, she switched to cricket, and joined a community cricket project called Criança Feliz.
 By the time she was 12, she was displaying exceptional talent for the game.